 Ah, champagne: drink of fabulous socialites and extravagant occasions.
-We searched Australia high and low for our most sparkling wine bars: places that celebrate unbridled dedication to its service, history, presentation… and flavour.
-Here, 10 of the best.
+We searched Australia high and low for our most sparkling wine bars: places that celebrate unbridled dedication to its service, history, presentation … and flavour.
+Here are 10 of the best champagne bars in Australia.
 By Edward Washington

 Go for: Open till 1am seven nights a week, the Champagne and oyster menu on offer is an absolute treat.